New Trout Regulations Take Effect in March

 What Stays the Same

-Commercial harvest limits remain under separate regulations.
+Commercial harvest limits remain under separate regulations that aren’t affected by this change.

 Jennifer Walsh